aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

   dst = \cos{src.x}

-.. opcode:: DDX - Derivative Relative To X
+.. opcode:: DDX, DDX_FINE - Derivative Relative To X

+The fine variant is only used when ``PIPE_CAP_TGSI_FS_FINE_DERIVATIVE`` is advertised.
+When it is, the fine version guarantees one derivative per row while DDX is allowed to be the same for the entire 2x2 quad.

 .. math::